-Net Sales Net sales represents total charges to customers, net of returns, and includes freight charged to customers.
+Net Sales - Net sales represents total charges to customers, net of returns, and includes freight charged to customers.
 We recognize sales at the time that the customer takes possession of the merchandise or final delivery of the product has occurred.
 We recognize service revenue, which consists primarily of freight charges for home delivery, when the service has been rendered.
 We are required to charge and collect sales and other taxes on sales to our customers and remit these taxes back to government authorities.
 Total revenues do not include sales tax because we are a pass-through conduit for collecting and remitting sales tax.
-The increase in net sales in recent years has been a result of store base growth, in 2013, 2014 and 2015, as well as increases in comparable store sales in 2013 and 2015.
+The increase in net sales in recent years has been a result of new store openings in 2014, 2015 and 2016, as well as increases in comparable store sales in 2015 and 2016.